sealcode/locreq/README.md

 * **it works even if your package is `require`d by a different package (which is not the case for the `require.main.require` trick)**;
 * it doesn't mess with the global scope;
 * it doesn't need changes in environment variables;
-* it doesn't need any additional startup scripts;
+* it doesn't need any additional start-up scripts;
-* it doesn't overwrite the default `require` behaviour.
+* it doesn't overwrite the default `require` behavior.